Do Corgis Like to be Held?

 Do corgis like to be held?

-While most corgis are affectionate and like to be held, it’s not a guarantee that all corgis – including your own – wants to be held.
+Most corgis are affectionate and like to be held.
+But it’s not a guarantee that all corgis – including your own – wants to be held.

 Their independent nature means they value their own space and may not always be in the mood for cuddles.